Gisleburt/GMTK_GameJam_2022/README.md

 ### Day 1 - 18:05

 The theme is roll of the dice.
-Anyone who knows me knows I love board games and TTRPGs... but I don't think I could make a anything like that for the Jam.
+Anyone who knows me knows I love board games and TTRPGs... but I don't think I could make anything like that for the Jam.
 I'm entering solo so I want something very simple.
 Right now I'm thinking, does "Dice" need to be the numbered kind, or could it be dice like to cut.
-Right now, I'm thinking something like a ball with knives but I want to check the rules on violence, and I worry that knives can be quite triggering for some people.
+Right now, I'm thinking something like a ball with knives but, I want to check the rules on violence, and I worry that knives can be quite triggering for some people.

 ### Day 1 - 17:55

 Excite!
 Ok the plan is:

-Day 1 (from 6pm): Ideaate and plan
+Day 1 (from 6pm): Ideate and plan
 Day 2: Build a working game
 Day 3 (until 6pm): Juice